anshul-birajdar/Personal/README.md

 ```
 vi: $ vimtutor
-other  commands : see " tlcl 19-01 or later
+other  commands : see "the linux command line" book
 ```